wadmiraal/wadmiraal.net/jekyll-src/_drafts/drupal8-kernel-tests-ci-servers-and-the-file-structure.markdown

 ---
-title: "Drupal 8 unit and kernel tests, with Travis CI and Sonarcloud"
+title: "Drupal 8 with Travis CI and Sonarcloud"
-description: "It's possible (and pretty simple) to start using Drupal unit and kernel tests along with your favourite CI server, as well as add some static code analysis to the mix.
-In this post, I'll explain how to set up a Drupal module with Travis CI and Sonarcloud."
+description: "It's pretty easy to start using Drupal along with your favourite CI server, as well as add some static code analysis to the mix.
+In this post, I'll explain how to set up a Drupal project with Travis CI and Sonarcloud integration."
 layout: post
 favorite: false
 tags: